Through Knowledge, Justice…

 Full answer: While many gender atypical and gender dysphoric children desist in their desire for transition before the age of 10, puberty which is at age 12 to 14 does not affect gender atypical behavior nor gender dysphoria.
 If anything, it increases it, as the changes that occur are very distressing to transkids.

-Should transgender teens be treated with HRT and SRS?
+Should transgender teens (transkids) be treated with HRT and SRS?

 Short answer: Absolutely.

 Full Answer: Research has shown that “early onset” trankids do very well when they can transition in their early teens and obtain Hormone Replacement Therapy before endogenous hormones have had to time to make adverse somatic changes.
+Consider that not being on HRT or Lupron is the same as being on HRT, but in the opposite sense, as puberty will determine the direction of somatic changes rather than the controlled (and desireable) changes from exogenous HRT.
 Teens as young as 12 have been getting hormones on their own, from the street.
+In fact the first MTF transkid to have had surgery in the US was originally thought to have been intersexed, but was in fact stealing her mother’s birth control pills since the age of 12.
 These teens have demonstrated very good functioning as adults.
-In fact the first MTF transkid to have had surgery in the US was originally thought to have been intersexed, but was in fact stealing her mother’s birth control pills since the age of 12.
 Transkids in official clinics and programs often have to wait until they are older to switch from puberty blockers to HRT, which is both unnecessary and cruel, keeping transkids looking prepubescent and “in between sexes” while their peers develop naturally.
 Further, requiring transkids who have socially transitioned to wait years as ‘pre-op’ is doubly cruel and dangerous, potentially exposing teenagers to transphobic violence.

 Do transgender people make good parents?